ayllon/journal-astro/Helsinki/Helsinki Garage Days 201906 (Discussion).md

 We need an algorithm.

 1. Calibration depends on weights from SHE.
 If they change, we need to re-run.
-Can not preselect.
+Can not post-select.

 2. We define bins from the SOM like the image.
 We count on Weak Lensing people to tell us how to bin the cells.

-Preselection: i.e. VIS > 24.5 (I guess?)

 Picture is the most important!!
-Pour calibrer il faut savoir les poids des objects pour calibrer.
+Pour calibrer il faut savoir les poids des objects.

 Correction picture: epsilon as weight on the sum.